suborbital/se2-node/docs/NodeApi.md

 const suborbital = new Suborbital(configuration);
 ```

 Now we can move on to using our lib.
-Here is the full list of functions we can use to interact with our APIs:

-### Admin:

-suborbital.admin.getToken
-suborbital.admin.getFunctions
-suborbital.admin.getFunctionResults
-suborbital.admin.getFunctionErrors

-### Builder:

-suborbital.builder.build
-suborbital.builder.deployDraft
-suborbital.builder.getTemplate

-### Exec:

-suborbital.exec.run

-We will be using the `getFunctions` method in this guide as an example and `run` to execute that method.
+As stated above, we will be using the `getFunctions` method in this guide as an example and `run` to execute that method.

 The `getFunctions` method takes in a `customerId` and a `namespace` as parameters and returns a list of available functions for the given user in the given namespace.

-The `getFunctions` method would look something like this in your file:
+Let's create an asycnhronous function, name it, and then set a promise to the `getFunctions` method.
+That would look something like this in our file:

 ```typescript
 async function listAvailableFunctions() {